The Inter-American Commission on Human Rights: 50 Years of Advances and the New Challenges

 The Commission’s evolution reflects the changing political realities of the hemisphere.
 But looking back at the Commission’s impressive record can also help to chart the way forward.

 Among its most notable achievements are the 1978 report denouncing human rights violations committed by the Anastasio Somoza regime in Nicaragua and a 1979 report on Argentina that called international attention to systematic and massive abuses in that country, particularly the kidnapping and forced disappearance of thousands of opponents to the military government that ruled from 1976 to 1983.
-A 1998 site visit to Peru led to a groundbreaking report that accurately detailed, for the first time, the precarious situation of the rule of law under the government of then-President Alberto Fujimori.
+A 1998 site visit to

 Such site visits, aimed at documenting and denouncing abuses, as well as the processing of individual petitions from victims of human rights abuses or their families (more than 1,500 such petitions were received in the first eight years), formed the core of the Commission’s initial work.
 But the gradual strengthening of its mandate allowed it to play a more pro-active role.